Joseph Szabo (painter): Works

 Joseph Szabó only worked with thin paint brushes, with completely clear strokes like those who paint Porcelains with gold.
 He was able to display figures on his canvases with this subtle technique, point by point, as if each brush stroke could add a new living cell to the figures.

 The lifework of Szabó can be divided into periods.
 Between two extremely productive periods that, at the same time, marked the beginning and end of his lifework – the first period established his reputation as a fantastic, dreamlike and surrealist artist, and the last period remained unfinished in a sense -, there are several phases in which Szabó devoted himself to an artistic technique, a topic in a collected and virtuosic way.
 For example, his disproportionate anatomic studies made with black drawing ink that look like they were woven from a single string, or the series with pastose colour compositions in acrylic, which were classified as sculptures by Szabó rather than paintings.

-Joseph Szabó was one of the great loners.
-There are combinations of quaint figures in his compositions: they might be poor in spirit of the Bible, embittered souls of Dostoyevsky, and some of his French critics had felt like they have impressions of his homeland's people, Hungarian peasants' figures, but these bodies bring the same memories back that attach spectators of the pictures to Flemish and Dutch painting of 16th and 17th centuries.
-Peasant wedding and fairs, tricksters and admirers of natural phenomena, audience gathered for the sermon of John the Baptist or groups envisioning monsters of shuddering legends – all of them are in his pictures like in the compositions of Brueghel, Bosch and their contemporaries.
+Joseph Szabó was known to be a loner.
+There are combinations of figures in his compositions: they might be poor in spirit of the Bible, embittered souls of Dostoyevsky, and Hungarian peasant figures.
+These figures evoke the pictures to Flemish and Dutch painting of 16th and 17th centuries.
+Scenes include peasant weddings and fairs, tricksters, admirers of natural phenomena, an audience gathered for the sermon of John the Baptist, or groups envisioning legendary monsters.
+Such scenes are similar to the compositions of Brueghel, Bosch and their contemporaries.